Georgia lowers remote seller sales threshold, eliminates reporting requirement

 - May 3, 2019 | Gail Cole

 Georgia began enforcing economic nexus and non-collecting seller use tax reporting on January 1, 2019.
-Starting January 1, 2020, the use tax reporting requirement is eliminated, and the economic nexus sales threshold is reduced.
+Starting January 1, 2020, the economic nexus sales threshold is reduced.
+The use tax reporting requirement is eliminated as of April 28, 2019.

 The Peach State adopted its first remote sales tax law before states had the authority to impose a sales tax collection obligation on out-of-state sellers with no physical presence in the state.
 It therefore gave qualifying remote sellers the option to either collect and remit Georgia sales tax or comply with use tax notification and reporting requirements.

 The current law applies to out-of-state sellers that, in the current or previous calendar year, have either:

 - More than $250,000 from retail sales of tangible personal property delivered electronically or physically to a location in Georgia; or

 - 200 or more separate retail sales of tangible personal property delivered electronically or physically to a location in Georgia.